bobobob22/skygate/README.md

-# my-project

-> A Vue.js project
+ A Vue.js project with vuetify components

-## Build Setup
+# Build Setup

 # install dependencies
- run npm install
+ run npm install in terminal

 # serve with localhost:8080
-run npm run dev in console
+run npm run dev in terminal